piperjarrett/FitLit/README.md

 5. Enjoy!

 ## Future Additions
-- Adding data points using post to our data model such as a sleep data point or an activity for a current date.
+- Adding additional charts or widgets to display the data to the user in an image instead of just text.

 ## Technologies
 This project used JavaScript, HTML, and CSS primarily.
 Test driven development using Mocha and Chai was also used.
-Additional technologies learned specifically for this project included Webpack, Chart.js, and making network requests to fetch information from an API.
+Additional technologies learned specifically for this project included Webpack, Chart.js, testing accessibility using LightHouse, and making network requests to fetch information from an API.

 ## Contributors
 This project was built by a group of three Front End Engineering students at Turing School of Software and Design: